 Being a digital nomad is more popular than ever before, and for excellent reasons; it’s never been easier or more rewarding to take up a life on the open road that’s powered by your ability to earn a living in the digital marketplace.
 Freelancers everywhere are beginning to realize that the life of a digital nomad isn’t devoid of taxes, however, and the savviest amongst them are also beginning to grow aware of various strategies that can help you save on taxes.

 Living life as a digital nomad shouldn’t entail stressing out about your taxes.
+These days you can connect with a CPA online from your home in Dallas, Los Angeles, New York City, or any other US city.
 Here’s how digital nomads can keep more of what they earn.

 Foreign income is still taxed